 "It’s an experience that changed my heart."
 Hear from three employees whose lives were forever changed through a simple act of volunteering.

-This is what’s possible when 9,000 volunteers spend a week giving back.
+This is what’s possible when over 8,000 volunteers spend a week giving back.

 People in situations of vulnerability accessing companionship

 Schools and community centers updated

 People benefiting from the improvement of local community centers